Our Services

 Helpful Resources

-Persistent burning, tingling or stabbing pain months after shingles is caused by postherpetic neuralgia, where damaged sensory nerves continue to send abnormal signals even after the skin appears healed.
-This ongoing discomfort arises from nerve injury, peripheral and central sensitization, and a loss of the normal pain suppressing pathways.
+Postherpetic neuralgia (PHN) causes persistent burning, tingling, or stabbing pain months after shingles.
+This long-term nerve pain occurs because damaged sensory nerves continue sending abnormal signals even after the skin heals.
+The condition stems from direct nerve injury, peripheral and central sensitization, and the loss of normal pain-suppressing pathways in the nervous system.

 Why Your Skin Still Burns Months After Shingles (PHN Explained)